9Bakabaka/StarLightTeaHouseBot/README.md

 ### About welcome message:
 Bot would send a **welcome message** to any new user entered the group chat.
-Use "/groupwelcome <parameter>" to set welcome message and verification message.
+Use "/groupwelcome <parameter>" to set welcome message, filter and verification message.
 Only group admins can change these settings.
+Usages (Also try "/groupwelcome" for usages in chat):
 /groupwelcome <on/off> Toggle group welcome message.
 /groupwelcome setmsg <message> Set group welcome message.
-/groupwelcome verify <on/off> Set group verify.
+/groupwelcome verify <on/off> Toggle group verify.
 /groupwelcome vffilter <regex> Set group verify filter.
 /groupwelcome setvfmsg <message> Set group verify message.
 /groupwelcome setvffailmsg <message> Set group verify fail message.
 In **welcome message**, you can use {new_member_username}, {new_member_first_name} and {and new_member_last_name} in the message.
 Verify message would be sent if verify is enabled.
 After the new user send a message matches the filter by regex, then the bot will send **verify message**.
 If the new user doesn't send it, bot would notify group admin.
-(Define your own method in NewUserVerify.verify_timer()) All welcome messages and settings are stored in welcome_msg_config.json.
+(Define your own method in NewUserVerify.verify_timer())
+All welcome messages and settings are stored in welcome_msg_config.json.

 ### About quotes:
 Create a file named "quotes.json" and put quotes like this: